mani254/chat-app/README.md

-# OpenChat — Open Source WhatsApp for Developers
+# chat-app — Open Source WhatsApp for Developers

 Build, customize, and deploy your own secure messaging platform with modern web technologies.
 Open source WhatsApp alternative for developers and communities.

 ## 1) Project Explanation

-- OpenChat is a complete, production-ready chat application that includes authentication, real-time messaging, typing indicators, media uploads, and a clean, extensible architecture.
+- chat-app is a complete, production-ready chat application that includes authentication, real-time messaging, typing indicators, media uploads, and a clean, extensible architecture.
 - The project is organized as a Turborepo monorepo with an isolated Next.js web app and an Express/Socket.IO backend, plus shared database schemas.
 - It’s designed to be easy to adopt and extend—use it as-is, or tailor the database and UI to fit your product.

 ## 2) Why This Repository Helps

 - Clear separation of concerns: web client, server API, sockets, and database schemas are modular and decoupled.
 - Proven patterns: cookie-based JWT auth with refresh flow, robust validation, and clean service/controller layers.
 - Extensibility: you can add features (reactions, read receipts, voice notes, etc.) without rewriting core modules.
 - Purpose: serve as a ready-to-run reference implementation and a foundation you can integrate into new or existing apps.

 Good things about this structure:

 - Monorepo with shared tooling and consistent TypeScript standards.
 - Isolated chat app that can run on its own subdomain or be embedded.
 - Reusable database layer using Mongoose—extend schemas to match your needs.
 - Socket-first design for real-time messaging and presence events.

 ## 3) Project Setup and Usage (Structure, not folders)

 You can include this “chat-block” into your product with minimal changes.
 Two common strategies:

 - Strategy A: Isolated app on a subdomain